The Wellington Trust .

 - Other processes related to the above

-Your rights under the Data Protection Act and the GDPR.
+Your rights under UK GDPR.

 - Data Subject Access Requests.
 You have the right to access the personal information we may hold about you.
 On receipt of such a request we will endeavour to respond to you as soon as possible but at least within one calendar month.
 You must provide us with 2 forms of personal identity to ensure that we disclose to you only the information which is relevant to you personally.
 You will not have to pay a fee to access your information, however, should your requests be clearly unfounded, repetitive or excessive, we may refuse to comply with your request in these circumstances.